Pitt Business Alumnae Council

 Our Purpose

-Create opportunities for alumnae and current undergraduate students from the College of Business Administration and MBA students to build a community where they share perspectives, discuss professional strategies, and build authentic relationships.
+Create opportunities for alumnae and current graduate and undergraduate students from the School of Business to build a community where they share perspectives, discuss professional strategies, and build authentic relationships.

 What We Do